hocnguyen12/automated-log-analysis/README.md

 ## Future Use
 While simple failures can be classified using clear rules, many real-world test failures involve multiple interacting issues that aren't visible in a single error message.
 This project lays the foundation for a more intelligent, context-aware analyzer — one that can grow over time with human feedback and possibly fine-tuned models.

+- The problem is a `classification` problem where the goal is to make `predictions`
+- Analyse Fails is the tab where predictions are made for new fails, after we executed a set of tests
+- Before performing predictions, we need to build a predictor or a classifier -> There are different types of classifiers (random forest, ...)
+- A classifier (as well as any machine learning algorithm) is a function that takes an input (here test fail logs) and gives an output (the root cause of the fail).
+The goal of this function is to approximate the 'real' function (that is unreachable).
+The function has a number of parameters that we need to modify so that the function approximates the real function as closely as possible.
+This is what we call 'fitting' or 'training'.
+- There are unknown factors that can lead to a certain output, sometimes the data we have doesn't entirely explain the output/response

+- The training tab can be used to upload a dataset OR output.xml files so and calls a script that trains a model